Fall 2020 Online Course

 1) When is the deadline to register?

-Course registration is open until Wednesday, June 24th, 2020, on a first-come, first-served basis.
-If the course fills before June 24th, then registration will close.
+Course registration is open until Wednesday, August 19th, 2020, on a first-come, first-served basis.
+If the course fills before August 19th, then registration will close and a waitlist will open.

 2) Are there any special requirements to register?